xzYue/odoo/doc/reference/data.rst

 Structure
 =========

-The main way to define data in Odoo is via XML data files: The broad structure of an XML data file is the following:
+The main way to define data in Modoo is via XML data files: The broad structure of an XML data file is the following:

 * The nested root elements ``openerp`` and ``data``